 I believe family history doesn’t survive unless it’s in print, so I pondered how to share what I had learnt.
 Frustrated by the pitifully few trailblazers in this area, I set out to write an engaging and accessible biography that would not only explore working-class Victorian life in an English village, but could motivate and encourage other family historians struggling to pass on what they have painstakingly discovered.

 During my research a transgenerational legacy of loss, trauma, anxiety and depression unravelled, one that revealed repeated patterns of behaviour that perhaps I too had unwittingly passed on to the next generation.
 It is only through revealing and exploring these patterns that we can become aware of them, move forward and pass on a healthier legacy to our children and grandchildren.

 I was honoured by an invitation to talk about my grandfather at the Thorney Heritage 30th anniversary celebration in the Bedford Hall, Thorney, in 2017.

 For this event, I presented a shorter piece about my grandfather, entitled A Boy in the Tank Yard, and was privileged to contribute Walter’s profile to the museum’s ‘Profile of Notable People’ touch screen, sound and vision display.

-If you would like to know when the biography is published, please click here to register your interest.
+If you would like to know when the book is published, please click here to register your interest.
 If you leave your name and email, I will let you know when it is published.
-In the meantime I will be delighted to send you a link to its introduction.
+In the meantime, if you register, I will be delighted to send you a link to its introduction.
 (Don’t worry: I won’t use your information for anything else.)

-Please also feel free to get in touch with me via my Facebook page: Facebook @factual tales
+Please also feel free to get in touch with me via email: email@example.com, on Twitter @HelenPDrabble or through my Facebook page: Facebook @factual tales